Case Studies

 An in-game currency that matters

 The more people ride HumanForest, the more ‘TreeCoins’ they earn.
 But the TreeCoins are no made-up coins, they’re actually the number of trees each user has saved by taking an e-bike!
-For every mile by bike users represent 1 tree in saved CO2.
-Every 5 miles or trees gets the users 1 TreeCoin, which gives them 1 minute of free riding or discounts with environmentally conscious retailers.
+For every mile by bike, users represent 1 tree in saved CO2.
+Every 5 miles (or 5 trees) earns the user 1 TreeCoin, which grants free riding minutes or discounts with environmentally conscious retail partners.

 Leaderboards that rank how many trees users have saved

-People like to see themselves grow and they like to be rewarded.
-But they also need to fulfill a sense of social relatedness and a leaderboard can do just that.
-By ranking the trees that each user saves against each other, users feel will more motivated.
-The challenge feels real when others are joining in and this extra rush is super motivating.
+People like to see themselves grow and they like to be rewarded, but they also need to fulfill a sense of social relatedness.
+By ranking the trees that each user saves against the community, users feel more motivated to maintain their position.
+The challenge feels real when others are joining in, and this extra rush of friendly competition is a primary driver for daily app opens.

 Level up your profile, level down your carbon footprint!

-The user reward isn’t just made by TreeCoins.
-They also have the chance to level up their profiles based on the number of rides taken.
-Users can collect experience points and work up from their original ‘bonsai’ avatar.
-This works as a great status symbol that rewards those who put in an extra effort.
+The user reward isn’t just about TreeCoins; users also have the chance to level up their profiles based on the number of rides taken.
+Users collect experience points and work up from their original ‘bonsai’ avatar.
+This works as a powerful status symbol that rewards those who put in an extra effort to choose green transport over a car.

-More than that, if you can be those things while making a positive impact on something so important like climate change, then your app will stand an even greater chance of success.
+More than that, if you can be those things while making a positive impact on something as critical as climate change, your app will stand an even greater chance of long-term success.

 3 trends changing how we travel (and how HumanForest is ready)